 In stark contrast to the overwhelming presence and spiritual influence of the Son of God and the Spirit of God is the confinement of Satan and his demons, rendering their destructive, tormenting and deceptive influences null and void.
 Satan himself will be bound in the Abyss (Revelation 20:2-3), and his demons will be confined to two locations on earth, addressed below.

-To sum up thus far, the powerful influence of Satan will be eliminated while the far more powerful influences of the God-Man Jesus and the Spirit will be released.
+To put it in a nutshell, the powerful influence of Satan will be eliminated, while the far more powerful influences of the God-Man Jesus and the Holy Spirit will be released.

 1. The Groups in General